goauthentik/authentik/website/blog/2023-09-08-sourcegraph-security-incident/item.md

 Could the breach have been prevented?
 Sure, of course, on several fronts.
 The leaked access token should have been found and removed from the code _before_ the commit was made, thus never even available in GitHub repository.
 Or even if it got into the code base on the repo, a subsequent Semgrep analysis could have caught it, and the token revoked and removed.
 As it was, two weeks passed with the token sitting there, in public view, before a malicious hacker found and used it.

 However, another thing that Sourcegraph got right was their internal architecture and security practices; the fact that they did not store all of the data in one place prevented the intruder from going very deep.

-Sourcegraph [stated](https://about.sourcegraph.com/blog/security-update-august-2023?utm_medium=email&utm_content=272411222&utm_source=hs_email) “Customer private data and code resides in isolated environments and were therefore not impacted by this event.**”**
+> Sourcegraph [stated](https://about.sourcegraph.com/blog/security-update-august-2023?utm_medium=email&utm_content=272411222&utm_source=hs_email) “Customer private data and code resides in isolated environments and were therefore not impacted by this event.**”**

 Sourcegraph was clear and open about exactly who was impacted, and exactly how they were impacted.
 For open source users it was email addresses.
-For paid customers, the malicious user could only view the first 20 license key items on the admin dashboard page.
+For paid customers, the malicious user could only view the first 20 license key items on the admin dashboard page, and the license keys did not provide access to the users' instances.

 ## Lessons learned, by all of us

 In hindsight, it’s easy to comment on how SourceGraph handled this breach, what they did right and where they could have done better.
 But the truth is, that with every security incident, ever leaked token, every malicious hack, we all learn new ways to strengthen our security.
-Hopefully we also continue to learn the importance of transparency, rapid acknowledgement, and full disclosure about the breaches to do, nonetheless, occur.
+Hopefully we also continue to learn the importance of transparency, rapid acknowledgement, and full disclosure about the breaches that do, nonetheless, occur.